10-Step DSAR Process Workflow for Business Owners

 • Opt out of certain types of data processing activities, like profiling, the sale of their data, or targeted advertising

-Data Subject Access Requests have become increasingly prominent since the introduction of the General Data Protection Regulation (GDPR), the influential data privacy law that protects people within the European Union (EU) and the European Economic Area (EEA).
+Data subject access requests have become increasingly prominent since the introduction of the General Data Protection Regulation (GDPR), the influential data privacy law that protects people within the European Union (EU) and the European Economic Area (EEA).

 • Brazil General Data Protection Law